The time of completion/start/end of any state is displayed in the reports in the format specified in the General section

 The fuel consumption detected by FLS, as well as the average consumption according to FLS, can be calculated including fuel thefts or excluding them.
 This is adjusted in the settings of a report template (enable the Exclude thefts from fuel consumption option).
 Depending on this option, you can get the summarized information about fuel consumption or the information about the fuel consumed by the vehicle.

 If the U.S. measurement units are selected, the fuel is measured in gallons and the average consumption — in mpg (miles per gallon), unlike the European system where the average consumption is measured in l/100km (liters per 100 kilometers).

-The fuel calculation algorithms process messages taking into account the filtration configured in the General settings block in the properties of the fuel level sensor (the Filter fuel level sensors values option).
+The fuel calculation algorithms process messages taking into account the filtration configured in the General settings block in the properties of the fuel level sensor (the Filter sensor values option).

 During the mathematical calculation, fuel consumption is computed separately for each pair of messages.